 As the state launches its merciless witch hunt on protesters, activists and Tweeters, thousands of people are starting to gather in dignity in various public spaces.
+You can play bingo through free bingo sites if you are from USA it is legal to play online bingo.
 As Oscar ten Houten reports from on the ground in Istanbul, the Beşiktaş Assembly in Abbasaga park, which has been going on for days, tripled its number of participants on Tuesday night, with a total of ten popular assemblies taking place in Istanbul alone and at least one more in Izmir.
 As Oscar writes on his great blog (which he started at the occupation of Puerta del Sol in Madrid in 2011):

 These meetings have nothing to do with Taksim Solidarity any more.
 They are spontaneous initiatives by local people who are fed up with Erdogan’s disregard for the Turkish citizens, their rights and freedoms, their history, beliefs and traditions. … We arrive in Kadıköy, and truly, I couldn’t believe this was happening.
 Well over two thousand people were gathered on the green, to express their anger with the government’s eviction of Gezi, and to share their hope for a better Turkey.
 Like anywhere else, it was a cross section of the population, which included all races and creeds.